getify/You-Dont-Know-JS/types & grammar/ch1.md

 typeof a === "number"; // true
 ```

-In other words, "the type of not-a-number is 'number'!"
+In other words: "the type of not-a-number is 'number'!"
 Hooray for confusing names and semantics.

-`NaN` is a "sentinel value" that represents a special kind of error condition within the number set.
+`NaN` is a kind of "sentinel value" (an otherwise normal value that's assigned a special meaning) that represents a special kind of error condition within the number set.
 The error condition is, in essence: "I tried to perform a mathematic operation but failed, so here's the failed number result instead."

-So, if you have a value in some variable and want to test to see if it's this special failed-number `NaN`, you might think you could compare to `NaN` itself, as you can with any other value, like `null` or `undefined`.
+So, if you have a value in some variable and want to test to see if it's this special failed-number `NaN`, you might think you could directly compare to `NaN` itself, as you can with any other value, like `null` or `undefined`.
 Nope.

 ```js
 var a = 2 / "foo";